 And believe it or not, search engine analysts say website security and encryption play a factor in SEO; which means websites with SSL certificates may appear higher in search rankings than those that don’t.

 When you visit sites that sell SSL certificates; you may be surprised about the various options available.
 There are DV, OV, EV certificates, and more.
 To help you decide which one is best for your website, here’s an explanation of the SSLs you can choose from.

 This is the most basic validation type for SSL certificates.
 To get one, you have to prove you own a domain by responding to a verification email.
 The process takes just a few minutes to produce a fully functioning certificate with the basic “https://” before your company’s domain name.

 The problem with this validation method however is; it makes no attempt to verify the domain owner’s identity.
 This means cybercriminals can create fraudulent websites and; obtain a perfectly valid SSL certificate to trick users into handing over personal information.
 Consider using DV certificates for sites that don’t process customer information like blogs; but try not to use it for ecommerce or online banking sites.

 A level above DV certificates is OV, whereby a CA inspects the domain owner and basic company information usually over the phone.
 Although it takes a few days, it is more reliable; since humans are involved in the validation process.

-An example of an OV-certified site is Amazon; which fully displays the company information when you click the padlock icon and access ‘certificate details.’
-As this method is considered more secure; OV certification suits most professional service websites.
+An example of an OV-certified site is Amazon.
+It fully displays the company information when you click the padlock icon and access ‘certificate details.’
+Offering more security, OV certification suits most professional service websites.